zeebe-io/zeebe-chaos/chaos-days/2020-10-27/README.md

 ![](result.png)

-With VisualVM and triggering multiple GC's.
+Also with VisualVM and triggering multiple GC's I was not able to spot any thing problematic.

 ![](visualvm.png)